zhaoshengEE/Millennium_Library/Cloud_Engineering/Cloud_Data_Engineering_for_Dummies/Chapter_1_Charting_the_Rise_of_Modern_Data_Engineering.md

 - The data engineering process encompasses
-    - Create data pipelines that automate the transfer of data from place to place.
+- Create data pipelines that
+    - Automate the transfer of data from place to place.
     - Transform the data into a specific format for a certain type of analysis.
 - The data engineering is a **practice** more than a **specific technology**.